rbtdev/jenkins-node-template/README.md

   --name jenkins \
   jenkins/jenkins
 ```
 Keep this terminal open.
-Also you should some lines which looks similar to the following (the actual admin password will be different):
+Also you should see some lines which looks similar to the following (the actual admin password will be different):

     Jenkins initial setup is required.
 An admin user has been created and a password generated.
     Please use the following password to proceed to installation: